GonzaloGarciaContreras/Jupyter-Workspace/hw/hw_w1.md

+# TITLE
-# Robinhood App - Disrupting the Trading Industry
+Robinhood App - Disrupting the Trading Industry

 ## Overview and Origin

 ### Name of company